hipe/tmx/common/doc/issues/021-the-event-predicate-narrative.md

 This 'Nub' is a "type DSL" - it is based around the premise that the same things we *always* test about a list of events can be expressed most tersely and readably by using a list of values each of which has a class among
-::Fixnum, ::NilClass, ::String, ::Symbol, ::Regexp (yes, we throw the duck out the window).
+::Integer, ::NilClass, ::String, ::Symbol, ::Regexp (yes, we throw the duck out the window).

 (this whole idea is probably riffing off of the syntax for rspec's